mkejeiri/Events-sourcing/README.md

 - **High cohesion**: the pieces of functionality that relate to each other should stick together in a service and unrelated pieces should be pushed outside.

-- **Loose coupling**:in order to talk to the other services we must hide as much complexity as possible within the service and expose as less as possible through an interface (or **Contract**), e.g. ability to change some logic within one service without disrupting other services, and to have to **redeploy** all other services.
+- **Loose coupling**:in order to talk to the other services we must hide as much complexity as possible within the service and expose as less as possible through an interface (or **Contract**), e.g. ability to change some logic within one service without disrupting other services, avoiding to **redeploy** them as well.

 >> Domain Driven Design help us to find boundaries through the Bounded contexts.